gamblevore/jeebox/README.md

 The original goal was to describe the meaning-of-code, as a step towards artificial-intelligence.
 But Jeebox doesn't have any AI in it, it's just a good data-format!

 Jeebox parses a UTF-8 string into a tree of 'nodes'.
 Jeebox is simple because each node only needs two strings to describe it, the `name` and the `type`.
 Jeebox is extensible (no keywords), meaning you can describe **anything** unambiguously.
+Being simple also makes Jeebox memory-tight.

-Jeebox has a C-API and a C++ API.
-The parse-speed is near that of TinyXML2's, it's pretty fast!
+Jeebox has a C-API and a C++ API (the C++ version is much easier to use).

+Jeebox's parse-speed is near that of TinyXML2's, it's pretty fast!
 Jeebox is highly expressive, meaning that (depending on what you are doing) documents **can be** much smaller than XML/JSON, but never bigger.
 Jeebox is small at 158K compiled.

-The C++ interface is quite easy to use.
-Being simple makes Jeebox memory-tight.

 Jeebox has many features to make programmers lives easier and better.
 For example: "Double-quoted" strings can have embedded expressions, unicode and byte escape codes, or use \`backtick\` strings with none of that!
 [Read the website](http://jeebox.org/stuff/introduction) to see what I put into Jeebox.
 Also Jeebox **doesn't** have the bug that Javascript / C# / Java has, where a codepoint above `&#xFFFF;` can't be expressed.